sythanhho/quotes/index.md

 > - Confucius
 >"The past cannot be changed.
 The future is yet in your power."
 > - Unknown
 >"Weeks of programming can save you hours of planning."
+> - Eagleson's Law
+>"Any code of your own that you haven't looked at for six or more months might as well have been written by someone else."